Home

 If your child has difficulty translating their thoughts into written language, they may

 have dysgraphia, a relatively common learning disability.
-The bad news is that it is a
+The bad news is that it is a lifelong condition whose cause is unknown.
+The good news is that dysgraphia is manageable; children can learn writing strategies and produce writing that is

 indistinguishable from others.